abonander/readme-doctest-poc/README.md

 ...
 That's about it, actually!
 It's criminal that more people don't know about this.
 The `external_doc` feature needs a kick in the pants to get stabilized so more people can benefit from this as well as its intended uses.

+### License / Contributing
+This work is released to the public domain.
+Any contribution intentionally submitted for inclusion shall also be released to the public domain.